-Despite being the Pearl of Africa, my country Uganda like is faced with tons of challenges ranging ranging from poverty, poor health facilities, political issues, education issues, unemployment, landslides , big refuge influx and all that you can think of to attract international interventions, rescue aid and programs.
+Despite being the Pearl of Africa, my country Uganda is faced with tons of challenges ranging from poverty, poor health facilities, political issues, education issues, unemployment, landslides , big refuge influx and all that you can think of to attract international interventions, rescue aid and programs.
 These challenges have ignited a number of both nationals and international, youths and old to launch amazing solutions to create change in their communities through Community based Organisations (CBOs) , Non Government Organisations (NGOs) and Charities.

-If all these initiatives could be sustained, close 75% of the challenges would be solved however most of them die just when their funding ends.
+If all these initiatives could be sustained, close to 75% of the challenges would be solved however most of them die just when their funding ends.